AasemShokr/Rose-Programming-Language/README.md

 ### Code of Conduct

 Rose thrives in a welcoming garden.
-By participating you agree to follow the [Contributor Covenant](CODE_OF_CONDUCT.md).
+By participating you help making it better.

 ---